 At its core, Birda is a friendly community of nature lovers of all different experiences and backgrounds ready to help with species suggestions and give kudos for your bird sightings and achievements.

-Among many other cool birdwatching features, like automated life lists, location hotspots and being able to set and track your own birding goals, on Birda you can connect and share your birdwatching journey with like-minded birders – both near and far.
+Among many other cool birdwatching features, like automated life lists and location hotspots, on Birda you can connect and share your birdwatching journey with like-minded birders – both near and far.

 To top it all off, by using Birda, you help conservationists and scientific researchers by sharing your bird sightings.
 Researchers use anonymous sighting records to better understand migration patterns and the effectiveness of conservation efforts.
 This helps experts put the proper measures in place to protect and safeguard birds.